HDFGroup/hsds/docs/keycloak_setup.md

 Save the file and then stop and start the server for the configuration changes to take effect.

+If you are deploying on Kubernetes or OpenShift you'll need to delete and recreate the configmap objects (see the HSDS kubernetes install guide for your platform).

 Keycloak Client Configuration
 ------------------------------